glegoux/jekyll-tech-blog/src/_posts/2019-03-23-kerberos-in-5-minutes.md

 Kerberos’ name comes from Greek mythology, the three-headed guard dog of Hades.This technology is invented at MIT in the 1980s, became an
 **IETF Standard** in 1993.
 United States governement classified [Kerberos protocol](https://en.wikipedia.org/wiki/Kerberos_(protocol)) as
 "Auxiliary Military Equipment" and banned its export until 2000.
 It continues being used largely today.
 The current important Requests for Comments (RFC) to understand Kerberos are [rfc4120](https://www.ietf.org/rfc/rfc4120.txt) and
 [rfc6649](https://www.ietf.org/rfc/rfc6649.txt), see [all Kerberos RFCs](https://datatracker.ietf.org/doc/search/?name=Kerberos&sort=&rfcs=on).

-The **Kerberos Consortium** ensures development and lasting quality of the Kerberos project since 2007 with past and present sponsors of Apple, Google, Oracle, Stanford University, Microsoft ... but less active now.
+The **MIT Kerberos Consortium** ensures development and lasting quality of the Kerberos project since 2007 with past and present sponsors of Apple, Google, Oracle, Stanford University, Microsoft ... but less active now.

 Kerberos is a very used in the **Hadoop ecosystem** to secure a environment **Big Data** for Spark, Hadoop YARN,